-- Church of San Nicolo – for its many frescoes and also the earliest depiction on glass in Europe.
+- Church of San Nicolo’ – for its many frescoes and also the earliest depiction of spectacles (eyeglasses) in Europe.

-- The seven-domed cathedral where you can admire a Titian among other things.
+- The seven-domed cathedral where you can admire a Titian and a very atmospheric crypt among other things.

 Combine your visit to Treviso with a day trip to a nearby medieval walled town.
 Serravalle (Vittorio Veneto), Conegliano, Castelfranco Veneto, and Cittadella are very easy to reach from Treviso Centrale train station.
 You can comfortably do the last two in one day.

 Treviso is Perfect for: History buffs, art aficionados, photography fans, museum devotees, foodies, single travellers, couples, and families with kids.

 Nearest Airports: Treviso Antonio Canova Airport and Verona Valerio Catullo Airport

 Treviso is a Great Day Trip from: Venice, Vicenza, and Padua

 Further Information about Treviso in Veneto, Northern Italy:

 - Point 8 – 11 of the Best Day Trips from Venice (With Lots of Photos, Travel Times and Italy Train Tips)

 Come here for the tragic love story of Romeo and Juliet.
 Stay for the Roman ruins and the legacy of the medieval ruling dynasty – the Scaliger.
 The lively nightlife, too!